Osogbo Osun State, Nigeria Travel Guide

 Major mobile providers in Nigeria include MTN, Glo, Airtel, and 9mobile.
 Purchase a local SIM card upon arrival for affordable data and calls.
 Registration with a valid passport is mandatory.

-Wi-Fi is can be found in most mid-range and high-end hotels.
+Wi-Fi is can be found in most mid-range and high-premium hotels.
 Internet cafes also exist in the city.
 Mobile data through a local SIM card generally proves reliable for internet access on your phone.

 English serves as Nigeria's official language, widely spoken in urban areas.
 Yoruba is predominant in Osogbo.
 Learning basic Yoruba phrases shows respect.